 - We offer Group visits and Inductions to the Library

-- We provide a range of Copying Services primarily for private study or non-commerial research; these include self-service photocopiers,a digital camera, camera stands for using your own camera, computer print-outs and a microform reader/printer.
+- We provide Copying Services primarily for private study or non-commercial research; these comprise self-service book scanners, camera stands for use with your own camera, and a microform reader/printer.
 All copies can be saved in digital format to your own USB memory stick.
 We do not offer a hard copy printing facility in the Library.

 - Our Study Guides provide help on researching and range of subjects including artists, auction catalogues and the history of the V&A

-- Visit our NAL News page for regular updates on our collections and services
+- Visit the National Art Library blog for regular updates on our collections and services

 - The Library holds over 1 million items and our collections are growing all the time